-EU regulations for the areas of rural development policy, cohesion and the Common Fisheries Policy in the programming period 2014-2020 include elements which require management and coordination at the central level so as to achieve the objectives and priorities of the Partnership Agreement, e.g. ex ante conditionalities and definition of milestones which are the basis for the allocation of the performance reserve.
+EU regulations in the programming period 2014-2020 include elements which require management and coordination at the central level so as to achieve the objectives and priorities of the Partnership Agreement, e.g. ex ante conditionalities and definition of milestones which are the basis for the allocation of the performance reserve.